writerkash/Portfolio/index.md

           Name of the Organization: Technowrites Pvt.
 Ltd.
       *   **Learning Rest APIs**
           Name of the Organization: LinkedIn Learning
+  - section_id: about
+    type: section_content
+    title: About
+    content: >
+      I am a bachelor of Electronics and
     actions:
       - label: View Projects
         url: /projects